datum-cloud/.github/CLA.md

 ## 2. Grant of Copyright License

-Subject to the terms and conditions of this Agreement, You hereby grant to Datum Technology, Inc. and to recipients of software distributed by Datum Technology, Inc. a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your
+Subject to the terms and conditions of this Agreement, You hereby grant to Datum and to recipients of software distributed by Datum a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly perform, sublicense, and distribute Your